cepdnaclk/e19-co227-Keyboard-for-Visually-Impaired/docs/README.md

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

-# KEYBOARD FOR THE VISULLAY IMPAIRED
+# Keyboard for the Visually Impaired

 ---